jfraymond/phitigra/README.md

 # Now G is a copy of the graph drawn in editor e
 ```

-There are more examples in the [demo](https://gitlab.limos.fr/jfraymon/phitigra/-/blob/master/demo.ipynb) notebook.
+There are many more examples in the [demo](https://mybinder.org/v2/gh/jfraymond/phitigra/master?filepath=demo.ipynb) notebook.

 ## Tests